Skip to main content

 DID

-A DID may represent any entity, which could be a person, an organization or a machine.
+A DID may represent any entity, such as a person, an organization, or a machine.

-A KILT decentralized identifier (DID) is a string uniquely identifying each KILT user.
-You can store information about your DID on the KILT chain.
-This is useful for many different use cases.
-One example would be messaging.
-You would store a public encryption key and a services on-chain, which can both be queried using your DID.
-Other users can now encrypt messages using your public encryption key and send the message to your service.
+One use case is messaging.
+You could store a public encryption key and a service on chain, and a user can query both using a DID.
+Other users can now encrypt messages using your public encryption key and send a message to your service.

 KILT DID

-• An authentication keypair, used to sign claims and create authenticated credential presentations
+• An authentication key pair, used to sign claims and present authenticated credentials

-Keys can be replaced over time, e.g., if a key is compromised.
+You can replace keys over time, e.g., if a key becomes compromised.

 Create a DIDโ€‹